Coordination office MSD

 Additionally, the office performs public relations work, ensures smooth execution of the classes and is the contact point for the relevant faculty representatives.

-Usual working days: Monday to Thursday.
-Available by phone in the morning from 09 to 12 a.m. (exceptionally on Wednesday); and in the afternoon from 03 to 05 p.m.
-(Mo-Thu).
-Subject to modifications.
+Working days: Monday to Thursday.
+Available by phone: Tues & Thur: 09 to 12 a.m.; in the afternoon: Mon - Thur: 03 to 05 p.m.
+Subject to modifications, also see section "office closed".

 Individual study counseling on agreement.
-Ask for an appointment (will be done by phone or digitally).
+Ask for an appointment (will be done by zoom or at the office).

 Coordination Office MSD